jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 For example, in the tests described below 450,000 variants from chr2 having an alternative allele frequency between 10 and 90% in the European population are analyzed against 5000 gene expression phenotypes in a population of 54 individuals.
 Thus, there is a need to perform 450,000 * 5000 = 2.25 billion statistical tests.

-As discussed in the notes at end, dealing with the multiple testing problem in interpreting the output of these tests, is another area where Spark could be applied.
+As discussed in the notes at end, dealing with the multiple testing problem in interpreting the output of these tests is another area where Spark could be applied.

 # Source Data and References